James Bennet takes the stand as Sarah Palin trial delves into New York Times editing standards

 But as Williamson testified last week, Bennet that night added sentences suggesting a direct link between the Palin map and the Tucson shooting (“The link to political incitement was clear”) before her essay was published on the Times’s website.

 In fact, investigators had found no indication that the mentally ill shooter was inspired by the map.
 The Times quickly published a correction.
-But Palin filed suit, alleging that her reputation had been sullied by the claim.
+But Palin filed the lawsuit, alleging that her reputation had been sullied by the claim.

 Palin, as the former governor of Alaska and 2008 Republican nominee for vice president, faces a steep hurdle: Public figures must demonstrate not only that a statement was defamatory but also that it was made with “actual malice,” the Supreme Court ruled in the landmark New York Times v.
 Sullivan case in 1964.